ContextLab/timecorr/README.md

 <h2>Contributing</h2>

 Thanks for considering adding to our toolbox!
-Some text below hoas been borrowed from the [Matplotlib contributing guide](http://matplotlib.org/devdocs/devel/contributing.html).
+Some text below has been borrowed from the [Matplotlib contributing guide](http://matplotlib.org/devdocs/devel/contributing.html).

 <h3>Submitting a bug report</h3>